MarcellVokk/bfme-online-kit/README.md

 # BFME Online Kit

-#### In this repository you will find everything you need to implement the Online Menu of BFME Competetive Arena.
+#### In this repository you will find everything you need to implement the Online Menu of BFME Competetive Arena into your own project.

 ## WPF Implementation
 - Add and reference `BfmeOnlineKit.dll` in your project